skillrepos/prom-start-v2/labs.md

 k get all -n monitoring | grep mysql
 ```

 7. Finally, to connect up the pieces, we need to define a job for Prometheus.
 We can do this the same way we did for Traefik in Lab 1.
 To see the changes, you can look at a diff between the configmap definition we used for Traefik and one we already have setup with the definition for the mysql exporter.
-You can exit meld when done.
+You can click the **X** to the right of the name when done.

 ```
 code -d ps-cm-with-mysql.yaml ../extra/ps-cm-with-traefik.yaml